LLNL/SSAPy/docs/source/contribution_guide.rst

    $ git log

-Next, create a new branch off of upstream ``develop`` and copy the commits that you want in your PR:
+Next, create a new branch off of upstream ``main`` and copy the commits that you want in your PR:

 .. code-block:: console

-   $ git checkout develop
+   $ git checkout main
-   $ git pull upstream develop
+   $ git pull upstream main
    $ git branch <descriptive_branch_name>
    $ git checkout <descriptive_branch_name>
    $ git cherry-pick <hash>